LCAV/continuous-localization/README.md

 I did not manage to set up SCS as default solver in the travis environment, so I decided to use CVXOPT instead, for which the installation is less problematic.

+### Contribute

+If you want to contribute to this repository, you should run:

+    ./scripts/setup_repository

+after downloading the repository, in order to set up `yapf` formatter and git hook for removing non important changes form Jupyter Notebooks.

 ## License

 ```